 Living at the intersection of the marginalized identities of Blackness and Queerness, Black LGBTQ+ Chicagoans face risk factors for adverse health, economic, and social outcomes.
 The Black Queer Equity Index (BQEI) seeks to alleviate these factors by helping organizations live up to their values of anti-racism and equitable service of Black LGBTQ+ people.

-The BQEI is both population-based and place-based, foregrounding the needs of Black LGBTQ people and the organizations serving Black Queer people in Chicago.
-Inspired by the Human Rights Campaign Foundation’s Corporate Equality Index, BQEI will define key measures of Black Queer equity to be applied industry-wide to entities serving Black Queer people, propose tangible recommendations for improvement, and provide tools to monitor and measure progress.
-Creating a culture of equity and inclusion will increase employment opportunities, quality of life, and access to resources for Black Queer people living primarily on Chicago’s south and west sides the city, ultimately helping to mitigate risk factors facing Black Queer people throughout Chicago.
+Inspired by the Human Rights Campaign Foundation’s Corporate Equality Index, the BQEI will define key measures of Black Queer equity to be applied industry-wide to entities serving Black Queer people, propose tangible recommendations for improvement, and provide tools to monitor and measure progress.
+Creating a culture of equity and inclusion will increase employment opportunities, quality of life, and access to resources for Black Queer people, ultimately helping to mitigate risk factors facing Black Queer people across Chicagoland.

-These five organizations are among the most influential and well-funded LGBTQ+ serving institutions in Chicago.
+AIDS Foundation Chicago, Center on Halsted, Chicago House, Equality Illinois, and Howard Brown Health.
+These organizations are among the most influential and well-funded LGBTQ+ serving institutions in Chicago.
 Together, they control a combined $186 million in funding, which translates to 1,000+ jobs and tens of thousands served.

-We'll hire a Racial Equity Consultant.
-The Equity Taskforce, comprised of respected leaders from philanthropy, social services, Northwestern’s EDIT Program, and the LGBTQ+ community and led by the Racial Equity Consultant and Lighthouse Foundation, will interpret the survey results and present each participating organization with an assessment of where they are on the indicators of equity for Black Queer people and recommendations for changes to implement in the next year.
+Together, this taskforce will interpret the survey results and present participating organizations with an assessment of where they are on the indicators of equity for Black Queer people and recommendations for changes to implement in the next year.
 Lighthouse Foundation will publicly release the results with an opportunity for Q&A.